How can I set up a GitLab runner for iOS/macOS projects?

 sudo gitlab-runner register

-Choose Runner Executor: During the registration process, you'll be asked to choose an executor.
+During the registration process, you'll be asked to choose an executor.
 For macOS projects, choose the "shell" executor or the "docker" executor with a macOS image, depending on your needs.

-Configure Runner: Provide the GitLab Runner token, the GitLab URL, and any other required information during the registration process.
+Configure Your Runner: Provide the GitLab Runner token, the GitLab URL, and any other required information during the registration process.

 Set Tags (Optional): If you want to distinguish between different runners or assign specific jobs to specific runners, you can add tags to your runner during registration.
 Tags can be useful when you have multiple runners with different capabilities.